webcore-it/colorful-background-css-generator/README.md

             // The Generator
             var generator = new ColorfulBackgroundGenerator();

-            // This adds 4 layers to the generator
+            // This adds 3 layers to the generator
             // The parameters are: degree[0-360],
             //                      hue[0-360], saturation[0-100], lightness[0-100],
             //                      positionColor[0-100], positionTransparency[0-100]
-            // The lowest layer in the css is the first added layer. generator.addLayer(new ColorfulBackgroundLayer(315, 35, 95, 65, 100));
+            // The lowest layer (at the bottom) in the css is the first added layer. generator.addLayer(new ColorfulBackgroundLayer(50, 35, 95, 45, 100)); // bottom layer
-            generator.addLayer(new ColorfulBackgroundLayer(225, 140, 90, 70, 10, 80));
+            generator.addLayer(new ColorfulBackgroundLayer(140, 220, 90, 70, 30, 80));
-            generator.addLayer(new ColorfulBackgroundLayer(135, 225, 95, 70, 10, 80));
-            generator.addLayer(new ColorfulBackgroundLayer(45, 340, 100, 65, 0, 70));
+            generator.addLayer(new ColorfulBackgroundLayer(210, 340, 90, 65, 10, 55)); // top layer

             // Print the css style.
             var element = document.getElementById("code");
-            code.innerHTML = generator.getCSSAsText();
+            element.innerHTML = generator.getCSSAsText();
         </script>
     </body>
 </html>